webrecorder/web-replay-gen/README.md

 | ---------- | ------------- | ---------------------------------------------- |
 | `archives` | `"archives"`  | `string\|string[]\|{name:string;url:string}[]` |

+Pre-process and render static HTML based on archive data.
 Option values can be:

 - JSON array of plain URL strings or an object with `name` and `url`
 - Relative path to directory containing `.wacz` files
 - Relative path to `.txt` file with newline-separated list of remote URLs
 - Relative path to JSON file with an `archives` key where the value is a JSON array

-Relative paths are relative to your project root (i.e. where you execute your `npm run build` command.)
+Paths should be relative to your project root (i.e. where you execute your `npm run build` command.)
 Examples:

 ```js
 {